dashotv/golem/README.md

 ```
 blarg
-├── .blarg.yaml
-├── .golem
-│   └── .golem.yaml
 ├── LICENSE
+├── application
+│   └── app.go
 ├── cmd
 │   ├── root.go
 │   └── server.go
 ├── config
 │   └── config.go
-├── config.go
 ├── main.go
+├── models
+│   ├── connector.go
+│   ├── document.go
+│   ├── hello.go
+│   └── schema.go
 └── server
+    ├── releases
+    │   └── routes.go
+    ├── routes.go
-    └── main.go
+    └── server.go
 ```

+This structure is a `cobra` application, with the addition of a few additional pacakges.
+See `Anatomy` for more information.
+`config` package
-This structure is a `cobra` application, with the addition of a `config` package that manages configuration of the application and a `server` subcommand that runs the application for you.
+that manages configuration of the application and a `server` subcommand that runs the application for you.
 The `config` is also configured to automaticall unmarshal for you, with all the support from `viper` for environment and